-Spell out all acronyms and some of the thinking behind design principles such as PDP4, which captures many of the principles top of the longlist such as fly down the Forth.
+Overview Spell out all acronyms and some of the thinking behind design principles such as PDP4, which . captures many of the principles top of the longlist such as fly down the Forth.
 Supply the longlist of design principles and illustrate where they have been merged into the shortlist.

-Need to clarify language.
+PDP1 Agreed with no challenge.
+PDP2 Need to clarify language.
 Change the word must to should so that aviation is not given priority over communities on the ground.

-.
-Change the word should to must so that health and quality of life impacts are not ignored.

-The need for increased capacity was contested and the word provide should be replaced with enable.
+PDP3 Agreed with no challenge.
+PDP4 Change the word should to must so that health and quality of life impacts are not ignored.
+PDP5 The need for increased capacity was contested and the word provide should be replaced with . enable.
 Should also include reference to tourism and trade.

-Place the emphasis on minimising noise rather than emissions.

-Replace should with must as many felt there should be an imperative on the airport to protect air quality.

-Remove the words cost effective.

-Replace should with must.

-These points need to be spelt out in order for them to be understood.

-Needs a better explanation in glossary.
+PDP6 Place the emphasis on minimising noise rather than emissions.
+PDP7 Replace should with must as many felt there should be an imperative on the airport to protect . air quality.
+PDP8 Remove the words cost effective.
+PDP9 Replace should with must. .
+PDP10 These points need to be spelt out in order for them to be understood. .
+PDP11 Remove the phrase where possible.
+PDP12 Remove the phrase where possible.
+PDP13 Remove the phrase where possible.
+PDP14 Needs a better explanation in glossary.
+PDP15 Agreed with no challenge. .
+PDP16